TRICK OR VOTE: Using Halloween For Voter Outreach

 - Divide up the turf so there’s no overlap.
 Assign teams to cover specific dorms or areas of the campus.
 If you’re working off campus—for example, in a nearby student-heavy neighborhood—provide color-coded street maps.

 - Give volunteers a basic script.
 This may be as simple as “Hi, I’m a volunteer with [your campus nonpartisan organization, like Badgers Vote] and we’re reminding people to vote in the November election.
 Do you know what ID you need to bring?
 Have you made a plan to vote?”

 - Encourage volunteers to dress up—scary, funny, whatever works creatively.
 Go crazy with the face paint!
 When approaching doors, bring candy instead of asking for it.
 Then remind voters about the upcoming election.

-- Supply volunteers with clipboards, pens, candy, and printed handouts, such as CEEP’s candidate guides or information on ID requirements.
-If your school hasn’t yet passed out your allocation of the voter ID rule wallet cards supplied by CEEP partner VoteRiders, this is a great context to distribute them.
-Volunteers should know about the voting process, and the location of relevant precincts. org is a great source to look this up and also find out which races you’ll be able to vote on.
-And you can get state-specific guides to student-focused voting rules at Campus Vote Project.
+- Supply volunteers with clipboards, pens, candy and printed handouts, such as CEEP’s candidate guides or information on ID requirements.
+If your school hasn’t yet passed out the voter ID rule wallet cards supplied by CEEP partner VoteRiders, this is a great context to distribute them.
+Volunteers should know about the voting process and precinct locations. org is a great source to look this up and find out which issues or candidates you can vote on.
+And you can get state-specific, student-focused voting guides at Campus Vote Project.

-- If you’re at a campus, track contacts, collected contact information, voter guide distribution, and volunteer participants.
-Report totals to your CEEP state director.
+- If you’re at a campus, keep track of contacts, collected contact information, voter guide distribution and volunteer participants.
+Report totals to your CEEP State Director.
 If you’re with a community group, do the same so your organization can follow up.

-- Invite local and campus media to attend the event, and report any media hits.
-(Past Trick or Vote events have been covered by local TV, radio, and newspapers.)
+- Invite local and campus media to attend your event, and report any media hits.
+(Past Trick or Vote events have been covered by local TV, radio and newspapers.)
 Create an event hashtag to track social media.